-The condition of the residences in the RLA was determined by field investigation and the County Assessor's records.
-The structures were all considered to be in Average to Good+condition.
+The condition of the structures in the RLA was determined by field investigation and a search of the County Assessor's records.
+The commercial structures were in Fair to Average condition, while the residences were in Average to Good condition.
 These findings are summarized in the following table.